Wenhan-Tan/tutorials/Deployment/Kubernetes/TensorRT-LLM_Multi-Node_Distributed_Models/README.md

     > [!Important]
     > Be sure to substitute the correct value for `<installation_name>` in the example above.

-    You should output similar to below (assuming the installation name of "llama-3"):
+    You should output similar to below (assuming the installation name of "triton-app"):

     ```text
     NAME                                 READY   UP-TO-DATE   AVAILABLE   AGE